gkanarek/msaviz/README.rst

 Quickstart Guide
 ----------------
-To begin using MSAViz, start the conda environment (if on an STScI Mac, see above) and run the package:
+To begin using MSAViz, start the conda environment (if on an STScI Mac, activate Homebrew before the environment; see above) and run the package:
 ::

     $ source activate msaviz